-When we let go of control our blinders are removed and we can begin to enjoy life’s possibilities.
+When we let go of the control freak mindset our blinders are removed and we can begin to enjoy life’s possibilities.
 Intimate relations become more intimate.
 Family bonds strengthen.
 Creative horizons expand.
 Work becomes more productive and enjoyable.
 Moreover, when we stop trying to control others, the focus changes from others to ourselves.
-We can then work on improving our own shortcomings and enhancing our skills and talents.
+We can then work on improving our own shortcomings and enhancing our life skills and talents.

 Letting go strengthens your bond with your children